jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 # 3.0 Data Transfer Cycles and Bus Mastering

 Direct bus* access is available to the CPU and PCI devices via bus mastering.
 When a device has mastered the bus, it has control of the entire Amiga PCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
-The Amiga PCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
+The Amiga PCI bus arbiter accepts bus requests from the CPU and each device on the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
-The bus arbiter should designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
+The bus arbiter should be designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
 When there is no pending bus request, the CPU is given implicit ownership of the bus (**_BG** is asserted with **_BB** held in a high impedence state) until it the CPU begins a bus cycle or a bus request from one of the PCI devices is granted.

-*In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the Amiga PCI.
+*In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the Amiga.

 ## 3.1 CPU as a Bus Driver

 Unlike previous Motorola MC68000 series processors, the Motorola MC68040/MC68060 does not preferentially own the bus.
 It is considered for bus access with all other bus mastering devices on the system.
-Thus, bus arbitration includes the CPU when assigning bus ownership, which is given priority over other devices.
+Thus, bus arbitration includes consideration for the CPU when assigning bus ownership.
 When it is ready to take ownership of the system bus the CPU will assert **_BR** (bus request) to indicate its need to own the system bus.
 When there are no current bus cycles in progress, the arbiter will assert **_BG** (bus grant) in response so that the CPU may begin its bus activities.
 Once **_BG** is asserted by the arbiter, the CPU will assert **_BB** (bus busy) to indicate ownership of the bus. **_BG** is asserted until the CPU bus access is complete, indicated by negation of **_BR**.
 While posessing explicit ownership of the bus, the CPU may start a bus cycle at any time asserting **_BB**.
 The CPU is granted implicit ownership of the bus when no other device is requesting, or has been granted, bus ownership.
 During implicit ownership of the bus, the CPU leaves the bus in an undefined state, while **_BG** is asserted, **_BR** is negated, and **_BB** is tri-state.

 ### 3.1.1 CPU Driven Data Transfer Cycle